Opportunity Profile

 COLLEGE OF ENGINEERING

 In 1837, The University of Alabama became one of the first five universities in the nation to offer engineering classes.
 Today, UA’s fully accredited College of Engineering has 5,400 students and more than 300 faculty and staff.
 The College is home to the Alabama Astrobotics team, which continues to dominate NASA’s annual robotics competition, claiming its seventh title in a row in 2022 and eight out of the past nine championships.
 The Capstone Engineering Society is the alumni association of the College of Engineering, supporting growth, fostering relationships, encouraging philanthropy, investing in students and engaging alumni.
 The CES Endowed Scholarship currently holds more than $2 million student scholarship dollars.
-During the 2020-2021 academic year, 41 engineering students were awarded more than $101,000 in scholarships.

 GRADUATE SCHOOL